Desperately seeking sunshine

 Patrick and me standing inside the Opera House with the setting sun and Sydney Central Business District through the window.

-Patrick and me gazing in wonder at the interior of the Opera House.
+My son and me gazing in wonder at the interior of the Opera House.

 Wednesday 11 January – train to Newcastle